 \section{Jeans equation}

 In this section, we highlight the relation between the Jeans equation and the continuity and Euler equations, which describe the motion of individual galaxies.
-By modeling the galaxy distribution as an ideal pressure-less fluid, the continuity and the Euler equations take the form
+By modelling the galaxy distribution as an ideal pressure-less fluid with stress-energy tensor $T^{\mu \nu} = \rho u^\mu u^\nu$, we derive, from the covariant conservation of the energy-momentum tensor $\nabla_\mu T^{\mu \nu}=0$, the continuity ($\nu=0$) and the Euler ($\nu=i$) equations in GR.
+In the weak-field approximation, the continuity and the Euler equations take the form